jimkang/knowledge/email.md

 - Very important to have the `-r 0` switch for the vacation command in .forward if you're going to reply more than once per day.
 - `vacation -l` lists all of the emails it responded to and when.
 - Does not give you control over whether you reply to the Reply-To or From fields of an incoming message.

+# Mutt as archiver

+To set up mutt as an email backer-upper from an IMAP source:

+First, [create a maildir](https://gitlab.com/muttmua/mutt/-/wikis/MaildirFormat).
+Create `cur`, `new`, and `tmp` subdirectories in your chosen maildir.